Lorenacortizo/google-cybersecurity-notes/module-1/notes.md

 ---

 ### ⚠️ Threat
-Any circumstance or event that colud negatively impact systems, data, or resources
+Any circumstance or event that could negatively impact systems, data, or resources

 ---